SAP-samples/teched2021-ISP261/exercises/ex3/README.md

-# Exercise 3 - Implementing Extension Scenario 1: Function
+# Exercise 3 - Implementing Extension Scenario 1: Functions

 In this exercise you will implement the first extension scenario as mentioned in Getting Started.